Hoppseoy® RETURN TO BASE

 • Reciprocity: Offering something useful (a report, a tool, a resource) in exchange for an action.

-No single control stops a well-executed spearphishing campaign.
-Defense requires overlapping layers that assume each individual layer will eventually fail:
+No single tool stops a serious campaign.
+You need layers that work together, built on the assumption that each layer will eventually fail:

 • Email Filtering & DMARC: Implement strict DMARC policies on your own domains and use email security gateways that inspect links and attachments dynamically.